Luokung Affiliate eMapGo Wins - GuruFocus.com

 PR Newswire

 BEIJING, Aug.
-16, 2022 /PRNewswire/ -- Luokung Technology Corp.
-(NASDAQ: LKCO) ("Luokung" or the "Company"), a leading spatial-temporal intelligent big data services company and provider of interactive location-based services ("LBS") in China, today announced that its operating affiliate eMapGo Technology (Beijing) Co., Ltd. ("EMG"), a leading provider of navigation and electronic map services in China, has received the 2022 Enterprise with the Greatest Growth Potential in the Geospatial Industry Award from the China Association for Geospatial Industry and Sciences ("CAGIS"), recognizing EMG's compound growth rate of 122.5% over the past three years in its geospatial business.
-The Company ranked second in compound growth rate among approximately 50 companies that were recognized with this honor.
+18, 2022 /PRNewswire/ -- Luokung Technology Corp.
+(NASDAQ: LKCO) ("Luokung" or the "Company"), a leading spatial-temporal intelligent big data services company and provider of interactive location-based services ("LBS") in China, today announced that its operating affiliate eMapGo Technology (Beijing) Co., Ltd. ("EMG"), a leading provider of navigation and electronic map services in China, has received the Microsoft FY22 Top App Innovation Partner Award.

-CAGIS is a non-profit national industrial organization, authorized and supervised by the Ministry of Civil Affairs and the Ministry of Natural Resources, which currently has thousands of members including several well-known geospatial enterprises within China.
-CAGIS recently released a report titled "China Geographic Information Industry Development Report (2022)", which states that the output value of China's geographic information industry reached RMB752.4 billion in 2021, an increase of 9.2% year over year, with the scale expected to continue to increase.
+EMG has served as a Microsoft independent software vendor ("ISV") partner since 2019, working with Microsoft in support of promoting the commercialization process for autonomous driving and digital transformation for Chinese clients in the automobile industry.

-Mr. Xuesong Song, Luokung's Chairman and CEO, stated, "We are thrilled that EMG's growth in recent years has been recognized by CAGIS.
-It is a validation of EMG's significant achievement in autonomous driving, road-vehicle collaboration and digital twin market through constant research and development on HD maps.
-In the future, as we continue to enhance its core capabilities, we believe EMG will be able to optimize, deepen and expand its services to additional industries, solidifying its leading position in the market."
+Mr. Xuesong Song, Luokung's Chairman and CEO, stated, "We are pleased to be recognized by our partner Microsoft.
+Over the course of the past three years, we have established and continued to strengthen our partnership with Microsoft in areas in which EMG specializes."

 About Luokung Technology Corp.